Patrons with Special Needs

 Special seating options are available for mobility-impaired persons and their companions and families.
 There are seating locations that are wheelchair-accessible and scooter-accessible, where patrons can remain in their wheelchairs or transfer to chairs.
-At Severance Hall, aisle seats with removable armrests are also available for persons who wish to transfer.
+At the Jack, Joseph, and Morton Mandel Concert Hall, aisle seats with removable armrests are also available for persons who wish to transfer.

 Tickets for wheelchair-accessible and companion seating can be purchased by phone, in person, and online (via this website).

 For online purchasing, when hovering over seats in the Select-Your-Own-Seat option, information about ADA seating is displayed for wheelchair locations, companion seats, and transfer seats with removable arm rests.
 These designations are also available as selections in the "Best Available" mode.
 Alternatively, you can specify your accessibility requirements when purchasing tickets in person or by phone through the Severance Ticket Office at 216-231-1111 or 800-686-1141.

 The venue's seating has reserved special areas for those attending with the use of a wheelchair.
 These options are available during your seat selection.
 Ramps afford additional access to the venue and wheelchair seat locations (accessible sidewalk routes are noted on the venue map).
 Uniformed staff are available to assist.

 Additional seating is reserved for those attending with a companion.

 ADA accessible restrooms are located throughout the Blossom Music Center grounds.

 Trained guide dogs and service animals are welcome at Blossom Music Center.
 If you have any questions, please contact the Ticket Office or the House Manager.